JessieElorza/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/adda5ef1-e4fa-4779-aac2-1cb43d3f9055" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create a database named osTicket to support the application backend.
 From the "osTicket-Installation-Files" folder install HeidiSQL_12.3.0.6589_Setup.
-Heidi allows access to the database and to configure it.
-Don't change any settings and check Launch HeidiSQL.
+Heidi allows access to the database and allows changes to it.
+Once downloaded and setup, don't change any settings and check the box to Launch HeidiSQL.
 </p>
 <br />
 <h2></h2>